Joint Base Andrews

 The base is named for Lieutenant General Frank Maxwell Andrews (1884–1943), former Commanding General of United States Armed Forces in the European Theater of Operations during World War II.
 The base is widely known for serving as the home base of two Boeing VC-25 aircraft which have the call sign Air Force One while the President of the United States is on board.

 The host at Andrews is the 316th Wing, assigned to the Air Force District of Washington, which is also headquartered at Andrews.
 The 316th Wing is responsible for maintaining emergency reaction rotary-wing airlift and other National Capital Region contingency response capabilities critical to national security, and for organizing, training, equipping and deploying combat-ready forces for Air and Space Expeditionary Forces (AEFs).
 Three other wings at Andrews are the reserve 459th Air Refueling Wing, Air National Guard's 113th Wing and active duty 89th Airlift Wing.

-For statistical purposes the base is delineated as a census-designated place by the U.S. Census Bureau.
-As of the 2010 census, the resident population was 2,973.